gersonmoraes/dryunit/README.md

 # Dryunit

-Dryunit is a tool that allows you to test OCaml code using *Convention over Configuration*.
+>  Dryunit is a tool that allows you to test OCaml code using *Convention over Configuration*.

+Your tests are put first, so TDD can get out of your way.
 We wanted to get the project right and be *dry*.
-That's why the first implementations of the project does not implement a test framework.
-You are invited to use Alcotest and OUnit for that.
+That's why the first implementations of does not implement a test framework.
+You are invited to use [Alcotest][] or [OUnit][] for that.

-The big advantage of traditional testing over alternatives in the ecosystem is that *you get to use pure OCaml*.
-Be free of all the enhancements.
-There's no different syntax to learn and no need to use imperative style.
-Your can define isolated test functions using whatever way you want.
+The big advantage of traditional testing over alternatives is that ***you get to use pure OCaml***.
+Free of enhancements.
+Using the exact same syntax you do everything else.
+Your tests are independent but can use anything in their context. *It's just OCaml, do whatever way you want*.

 ## Conventions

-Our conventions are minimal.
+Conventions are minimal, but necessary.
 They allow for a good visual distinction when you are interacting with non-test code.
 They also make configuration simpler.

-All files containing tests should be either called `tests.ml` or `something_tests.ml`.
-All test function names must start with `test`.
-By default, test executables are created per directory and are simply called `main.ml`.
+- All files containing tests should be either called `tests.ml` or `something_tests.ml`.
+- All test function names must start with `test`.
+- By default, test executables are created per directory and are called `main`.

 ## Quickstart